Marietta Stalcup

 Senior Consultant

-Marietta’s academic credentials include an MBA from the IU Kelley School of Business She is an award-winning educator, having received a Teaching Excellence Award in 2014 from the Kelley School of Business for her class: Strategic Career Management: Internal Promotion and External Job Search.
-In addition to teaching career management courses, she also teaches leadership courses and serves as an executive leadership coach in the MBA program.
+Marietta’s academic credentials include an MBA from the IU Kelley School of Business.
+She is an award-winning educator, having received a Teaching Excellence Award in 2014 from the Kelley School of Business for her class: Strategic Career Management: Internal Promotion and External Job Search.
+In addition to teaching career management courses, she also teaches leadership courses and serves as an executive leadership coach in the Butler Online MBA program.

 Marietta enjoys all things related to travel, hiking, horses, and dogs – especially if it involves hiking with her husband Ken and two sons, Colin and Christopher.